 Choose one of the following Zwift events.
 Register using the links below.

 - ZwiftPower allows your results to be automatically posted; if you have a power meter or smart trainer, be sure to register with ZwiftPower.
-Note: ZwiftPower is required for some events.
+Note: ZwiftPower is required for all events.
 Connecting to ZwiftPower

 - The event times are staggered so I (we) can log in & watch.
 Yes, you can do that!
 See how to watch a rider/race here: race-spectating